-Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response appropriate payment for palliative and end- of-life care should be determined by the Government on the transparent advice of the Australian Aged Care Commission and in consultation with the National Hospital Pricing Authority. primarily the responsibility of state and territory governments.
-Aged care subsidies already include funding for some care needs associated with palliative and end-of-life care.
-The new Aged Care Financing Authority will make transparent recommendations to Government on changes to aged care funding arrangements needed to provide appropriate recognition for such care needs.
-However, it is also important to ensure that older people and aged care recipients are able to receive specialist palliative care through the wider health system where this is necessary.
-The Government recognises the increasing preference of older people and their families to, where possible, receive palliative and end-of-life care at home without having to move to a hospital or specialist palliative care facility, including those living in an aged care home.
-In this context, the Government supports exploring a greater role for residential and community aged care providers in delivering palliative and end-of-life care, including to aged care services to provide more intensive care.
-The aged care reform package includes a number of initiatives to improve access to palliative and other forms of sub-acute care, including exploring regulatory and funding barriers to access such services, and training initiatives to improve links between aged care homes and public sector providers.
+Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response Gateway assessment process.
+The appropriate payment for palliative and end- primarily the responsibility of state and territory governments. of-life care should be determined by the Government on the transparent advice of the Australian Aged Care Commission and in consultation with the National Hospital Aged care subsidies already include funding for some care needs associated with palliative and end-of-life care.
+Pricing Authority.
+The new Aged Care Financing Authority will make transparent recommendations to Government on changes to aged care funding arrangements needed to provide appropriate recognition for such care needs. or of International Control of International C However, it is also important to ensure that older people and aged care recipients are able to receive specialist palliative care through the wider health system where this is necessary.
+The Covernment recognises the increasing preference of older people and their families to, where possible, receive palliative and end-of-life care at home without having to move to a hospital or specialist palliative care facility, including those living in an aged care home.
+In this context, the Government supports exploring a greater role for residential and community aged care providers in delivering palliative and end-of-life care, including health agencies contributing funding to aged care services to provide more intensive care. released under the Freedom of Info The aged care reform package includes a number of initiatives to improve access to palliative and other forms of sub-acute care, including exploring regulatory and funding barriers to access such services, and training initiatives to improve links between aged care homes and public sector providers.
 The Australian Government remains committed to working with state and territory governments to achieve improvements in this area.
-10.4 Providers of aged care services should have staff trained to be able to discuss and Largely supported. put in place advance care directives.
+10.4 Providers of aged care services should have staff trained to be able to discuss and Largely supported.
+10.4 put in place advance care directives.
 Funding should be made available for community awareness education about advance care planning.
 Advance care directives should be included in the proposed electronic records.
 Aged care providers are increasingly involved in the delivery of complex palliative and end of life care and there is a need to improve the palliative care support skills of the aged care workforce, build better linkages between aged care and palliative care services and improve advanced care planning.
 The aged care reform package delivers funding to provide specialist palliative care and advance care planning advice to aged care providers and GPs caring for recipients of aged care services by funding innovative models of palliative care advisory services.